 If you are a UK taxpayer, please click the blue link to support via our Quaker Trustees.
 Gift Aid is available (adding a further 25%).

 The school is currently facing one of the most extreme financial periods in hits near-150-year history.
-The economic crisis that has gripped the country, with the devaluation of the currency, rising unemployment and dramatically inflated prices for local and imported goods and services, means the school is struggling despite substantial cost savings and will once again operate with a budget deficit.
-In order to continue to provide BHS students with the high quality, holistic education the school is renowned for, some capital development projects are deemed essential yet the school does not currently have the financial capabilities.
-By supporting the Capital Fund, you will be ensuring school programmes and campus facilities including technology are at the standard one can expect from one of our near-150-year old Quaker school.
+The economic crisis that has gripped the country, with the devaluation of the currency, rising unemployment and dramatically inflated prices for local and imported goods and services, means the school is struggling despite substantial cost savings and will once again operate with a substantial budget deficit.
+In order to continue to provide BHS students with the high quality, holistic education the school is renowned for, some capital development projects are deemed essential and support is required.

 This academic year (2021-22) the libraries refurbishment was the only major capital project the school hoped to undertake.
 With great thanks to an extraordinary bequest from an English Quaker and his brother, the first half of 2022 is seeing all school libraries being redeveloped for the benefit of our 1,250 students.
 A sponsorship document has been prepared highlighting other capital and operational areas of the school and is available upon request.
 Such sponsorship items include solar panels, ICT equipment and literature resources, and even for sponsoring a student or teacher.
 Please make contact for more details.
 By supporting the Capital Fund, you will be ensuring the campus remains at the high standard one can expect from our first class Quaker school.DONATE TO THE CAPITAL FUND